Connect Azure Database for PostgreSQL Flexible Server with the private access connectivity method

-Create Azure Linux virtual machine
+Create an Azure Linux virtual machine

 Since the server is in a virtual network, you can only connect to the server from other Azure services in the same virtual network as the server.
 To connect and manage the server, let's create a Linux virtual machine.
 The virtual machine must be created in the same region and same subscription.
-The Linux virtual machine can be used as SSH tunnel to manage your database server.
+The Linux virtual machine can be used as an SSH tunnel to manage your database server.

 Go to your resource group in which the server was created.
 Select Add.

-Select Ubuntu Server 18.04 LTS
+Select Ubuntu Server 18.04 LTS.

 In the Basics tab, under Project details, make sure the correct subscription is selected and then choose to Create new resource group.
 Type myResourceGroup for the name.

-Under Instance details, type myVM for the Virtual machine name, choose the same Region as your database server.
+Under Instance details, type myVM for the Virtual machine name, and choose the same Region as your database server.

 Under Administrator account, select SSH public key.